Topological Properties of Neumann Domains: Geometric and Spectral properties of Neumann domains

 \subsection{On the outer radius of Neumann domains}

-The volume of nodal domains of an eigenfunction is bounded from below in terms of the eigenvalue (by Faber-Krahn inequality, \cite{Faber_23,Krahn_ma25}).
-A lower bound for Neumann domains does not exist.
-In particular, there are continuous families of eigenfunctions of a fixed multiple eigenvalue on the standard 2-torus which possess Neumann domains whose volumes go to zero (cf.~\cite{McDFul_ptrs13}).\\ There is, however, a geometric bound on the shape of Neumann domains which concerns their outer radius.

-\begin{defn} Let $(M,g)$ be a two-dimensional Riemannian manifold with or without boundary and $\Omega$ an open simply-connected subset of $M$.
+The volume of nodal domains of an eigenfunction is bounded from below in terms of the eigenvalue (by the Faber-Krahn inequality, \cite{Faber_23,Krahn_ma25}).
+A lower bound on the Neumann domain volume does not exist.
+In particular, there are continuous families of eigenfunctions of a fixed multiple eigenvalue on the standard 2-torus which possess Neumann domains whose volumes go to zero (cf.~\cite{McDFul_ptrs13}).
+However, the next theorem provides a lower bound on the number of ``large-diameter'' Neumann domains. \begin{defn} Let $(M,g)$ be a two-dimensional Riemannian manifold without boundary and $\Omega$ an open simply-connected subset of $M$.
 Let $B_{r}(x_{0})$ denote a geodesic ball of radius $r$ around $x_{0}$.
 Then we define the outer radius $R(\Omega)$, by